iamfaizfarhan/aucsystem/README.md

 # 🏠 Aucsystem: Real Estate Auction Management System

-Aucsystem is a **real estate auction management system** designed and developed as part of the **Web Design and Development (ICT272)** course at **APIC**.
+Aucsystem is a **real estate auction management system** designed and developed as part of the **Web Design and Development (ICT272)** course at **KOI**.
 This project includes **role-based authentication** for Buyers and Sellers, enabling functionalities like adding properties, bidding on properties, managing auctions, and more.

 ---